richardskinner/weather-app/README.md

 While I am happy with the test, I do believe the testing coverage isn't good enough and some decisions around architecture may have been overkill for what needed to be achieved in this test e.g. Serialiser, Value Objects.
+Using the serialiser allowed me to use the response code in teh commands but by doing so, I feel I may have violated SOLID, also moving data retrieval here may have made the code slightly less readable and reusable.

 I have tried to use Interfaces where I thought implementations maybe replaced in teh future for example: If we wanted to use another source for the weather.